-- 3. We obtained a listing of the 15th District Attorney's bank accounts for the fiscal period from management and management's representation that the listing is complete.
-We asked management to identify the 15th District Attorney's main operating account.
-We selected the 15th District Attorney's main operating accounts (or all accounts if less than 5).
-We randomly selected one month from the fiscal period, obtain and inspect the corresponding bank statement and reconciliation for selected accounts, and observed that: - a) Bank reconciliations included evidence that they were prepared within 2 months of the related statement closing date (e.g., initialed and dated, electronically logged); - b) Bank reconciliations included evidence that a member of management/board member who does not handle cash, post ledgers, or issue checks has reviewed each bank reconciliation (e.g., initialed and dated, electronically logged); and - c) Management has documentation reflecting that it has researched reconciling items that have been outstanding for more than 12 months from the statement closing date, if applicable.
+- 3. We obtained a listing of bank accounts for the fiscal period from management and management's representation that the listing is complete.
+We asked management to identify the main operating account.
+We selected the main operating account and randomly selected 4 additional accounts (or all accounts if less than 5).
+We randomly selected one month from the fiscal period, obtained and inspected the corresponding bank statement and reconciliation for selected accounts, and observed that: - a) Bank reconciliations included evidence that they were prepared within 2 months of the related statement closing date (e.g., initialed and dated, electronically logged); - b) Bank reconciliations included written evidence that a member of management/board member who does not handle cash, post ledgers, or issue checks has reviewed each bank reconciliation (e.g., initialed and dated, electronically logged); and - c) Management has documentation reflecting that it has researched reconciling items that have been outstanding for more than 12 months from the statement closing date, if applicable.